-In the past three years it has attracted leading swimmers from across Europe and the US including the fastest man in water, US Olympic champion Anthony Ervin, UK world record holder Adam Peaty and a host of other famous names; Natalie Coughlin, Michael Jamieson, Jazz Carlin, Siobhan Marie O’Connor, Danish stars Mie Nielsen, Pernille Blume, Rikke Pedersen and Viktor Bromer and double Olympic champions the Netherland's Ranomi Kromowidjojo and Lithuania's Ruta Meilutyte.
+Since its relaunch, the EISM has attracted leading swimmers from across Europe and the US including the fastest man in water, US Olympic champion Anthony Ervin, UK world record holder Adam Peaty and a host of other famous names; Natalie Coughlin, Michael Jamieson, Jazz Carlin, Siobhan Marie O’Connor, Hannah Miley, Danish stars Mie Nielsen, Pernille Blume, Rikke Pedersen and Viktor Bromer and Olympic champions Spain's Mireia Belmonte, the Netherland's Ranomi Kromowidjojo and Lithuania's Ruta Meilutyte.

 Learn more about the events history below.

 View recent results